ChrisHodges/LightweightExcelReader/README.md

 * You only need to read .xlsx format files (Excel 2007 and later).
 If you need to read old style .xls files,
 * You don't want to map spreadsheet data into a collection of objects.

-If you want to map a spreadsheet to a collection of objects, use [ExcelDataReader](https://github.com/ExcelDataReader/ExcelDataReader)
+If you want to map a spreadsheet to a collection of objects, use our sister project, [ExcelToEnumerable](https://github.com/ChrisHodges/ExcelToEnumerable)

 If you want to create or edit Excel spreadsheets, we recommend [ClosedXml](https://github.com/ClosedXML/ClosedXML).